cohenchris/scripts/os/README.md

 This script is intended to be used when directly booted from the surviving drive, but may work fine if you need to rescue the system by chrooting from a live USB.

-## Systemd Services
+## System Services
 [`services/`](services/)

-A collection of various custom systemd services.
+A collection of various custom system services.